gabenespoli/vim-mutton/README.md

 nnoremap <silent> <C-w>el     :MuttonToggle('right')<CR>
 ```

 Keymaps for plugin toggles are not enabled by default.
-For example, I use the following in my vimrc:
+For example, I use the
+following in my vimrc:.

 ```vim
 nnoremap <silent> <leader>t :MuttonToggle('tagbar')<CR>